Collaborne/widget-sample/README.md

 ------------- | -------------
 ![Sample widget](img/widget-screenshot.png) | ![Opportunity posted from widget](img/theme-screenshot.png)

-_Note: This is an example for a "work-in-progress" integration API.
-Changes may happen while we're finalizing the API._

 ## Background

 NEXT provides you with an sophisticated UI to manage innovation.
 Yet, some scenarios ask for a lighter, more integrated experience.
 Namely, organizations want to source innovation opportunities from a wide range of people, through a place that they feel comfortable with.
 One such place could be your existing intranet running on a Content Management System such as Microsoft SharePoint.